acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/04-array_operations.md

 exercises: 20
 questions:
 - "How do I parallelize a loop?"
+- "How do I ensure that the parallel code gives correct results?"
 objectives:
-- "Use the PARALLEL FOR pragma (or PARALLEL DO)"
+- "Learn to use the `parallel for` pragma"
-- "Use the PRIVATE clause"
+- "Learn to use the `private` clause"
 - "Be able to identify data dependencies"
 keypoints:
-- "The PARALLEL FOR (or PARALLEL DO) pragma makes a loop execute in parallel"
+- "With the `parallel for` pragma, a loop is executed in parallel"
-- "A single variable accessed by different threads can cause wrong results"
+- "When a variable is accessed by different threads, incorrect results can be produced."
-- "The PRIVATE clause makes a copy of a variable for each thread"
+- "Each thread receives a copy of the variable created by the `private` clause"
 ---

 One of the classic applications of programming is linear algebra, in all of its beauty and complexity.
-We will use a few simple problems to see how to execute loops in parallel using OpenMP.
+We will explore a few simple linear algebra problems that benefit from being run in parallel using OpenMP.

 ## Multiplying an Array by a Constant
-The simplest problem is applying some function to an array of numbers.
-An example is multiplying each value by some constant number.
-In serial code you would loop over all array elements to do this multiplication:
+A simple problem involves applying some function to a collection of numbers.
+Multiplying array by a constant number is an example.
+To do this multiplication in serial code, you would loop over all array elements:

 ~~~
 /*  -- File array_multiply.c --- */